Italian Social Republic: In post-war Italian politics

 While the RSI supported Nazi Germany, it allowed the Italian Fascist movement to build a completely totalitarian state.
 During the preceding twenty years of the Fascist association with the Savoy monarchy of the Kingdom of Italy, some Fascist actions had been restricted by the monarchy.
 However, the formation of the RSI enabled Mussolini to become the official head of an Italian state and allowed the Fascists to return to their earlier republican stances.
 In one way or another, most of the prominent leaders of the post-war Italian far-right (both parliamentary and extraparliamentary) were associated with the experience of the RSI.
-Among them were Filippo Anfuso, Pino Romualdi, Rodolfo Graziani, Junio Valerio Borghese, Licio Gelli, and Giorgio Almirante, many of whom would be involved in the founding of the Neo-fascist Italian Social Movement.
+Among them were Filippo Anfuso, Pino Romualdi, Rodolfo Graziani, Junio Valerio Borghese, Licio Gelli, Clemente Graziani and Giorgio Almirante, many of whom would be involved in the founding of the Neo-fascist Italian Social Movement.
 Most of the 8,000 Italian Jews who died in the Holocaust in Italy were killed during the 20 months of the Salò regime.